formatBCE/ESP32_BLE_presense/README.md

 3. Find new WiFi network, named "EspBleScanner-(some numbers and letters)".
 Connect to it from your PC/phone.
 You should receive request to "authenticate" in the network, which will bring initial configuration screen to you.
-If it didn't happen, open your browser and go to http://8.8.8.8 (oor any domain, e.g. "https://google.com" - it will still redirect you).
+If it didn't happen, open your browser and go to http://8.8.8.8 (or any domain, e.g. "https://google.com" - it will still redirect you).

 4. Put your WiFi configuration and node name (basically, room name for device).
 This room name will be shown in Home Assistant sensor value, so pick wisely!
 Use 2.4 GHz WiFi network.
-If configuratioon is incorrect, you will be presented by error screen.
+If configuration is incorrect, you will be presented by error screen.
 Otherwise, local device IP will be shown.

 5. Connect to your network.
 Go to local device IP in your browser, and configure MQTT connection.
 Save config.